lesha-dev/TcmdConemu/README.md

 9. If the execution of scripts is disabled in powershell, add argument `-ExecutionPolicy bypass`

-10. If nothing still works, remove parameter `-WindowStyle hidden`, add `-NoExit` and try to read error messages in powershell window.
+10. If something is not working as intended, remove parameter `-WindowStyle hidden`, add `-NoExit` and try to read logs in powershell window.

 ## Command parameters

 `cmd /c start /min ""` and `-WindowStyle hidden -NoLogo` - all this is done to run powershell silently without window.
 Its window still flashes in taskpanel for a moment, so if you've got better solution let me know.

-`-SourcePath "'%P'" -SourceFocus "'%N'"`, etc - currently selected directories and files in Total Commander panels.
-[Read more about Total Commander parameters here]([url](https://softpanorama.org/OFM/Total_commander/total_commander_start_menu.shtml)).
+`-SourcePath "\"%P\"" -SourceFocus "\"%N\""`, etc - currently selected directories and files in Total Commander panels.
+[Read more about Total Commander parameters here](https://softpanorama.org/OFM/Total_commander/total_commander_start_menu.shtml).

+Weird parentheses around parameters: `"\"%P\""` - looks like it is the only way to pass file or folder name with spaces, slashes and single quotes to powershell.

 `-ConemuFolder` - where your ConEmu binaries are.
 The script needs both ConEmu.exe and ConEmuC.exe, so it needs path to a folder, not just to an executable.